 The retired US basketball star Dennis Rodman has apologised for comments he made about an imprisoned US missionary in North Korea during a television interview.

-Mr Rodman's fourth trip to North Korea had drawn criticism from human rights activists and the family of imprisoned US missionary Kenneth Bae after he appeared to suggest in an expletive filled interview with CNN that Mr Bae, rather than the North Korean authorities, was responsible for his incarceration, telling the camera that Mr Bae "did one thing".
+Mr Rodman's fourth trip to North Korea had drawn criticism from human rights activists and the family of imprisoned US missionary Kenneth Bae after he appeared to suggest in an expletive-filled interview with CNN that Mr Bae, rather than the North Korean authorities, was responsible for his incarceration, telling the camera Mr Bae "did one thing".

 He said: "The one thing about politics...Kenneth Bae did one thing ...
 If you understand what Kenneth Bae did.
 Do you understand what he did in this country?
 Why he is held captive here in this country, why? ...
 I would love to speak on this."

-But Mr Rodman later appeared to retract his statement after being quoted by CNN as saying: “I want to apologise, I take full responsibility,”adding that he had been drinking on a stressful day.
+But Mr Rodman later appeared to retract his statement, telling CNN: “I want to apologise, I take full responsibility,”adding that he had been drinking on a stressful day.

 "It's not an excuse but by the time the interview happened I was upset.
 I was overwhelmed."